EMCI Completes CBTL Audit

 Thursdays at EMCI are Officially "Bodacious"!

-Every Thursday, the Bodacious Eats food truck sets up in the vacant lot just west of EMCI, serving excellent hot sandwiches and burgers from 11:30 am to 1:00 pm.
+Every Thursday, the Bodacious Eats food truck sets up in the vacant lot just west of EMCI, serving excellent hot soups, sandwiches and burgers from 11:30 am to 1:00 pm.
 Their delicious food is a welcome addition to Vista Commercial Center, providing convenient take out dining for EMCI employees, clients and the entire park.
 Their menu changes from week to week, but you can always count on great food and friendly service.